 The .pth file fires on interpreter initialization, not import.
 Static tools see a base64 string.
 At the kernel level, what Garnet sees is a Python interpreter spawning a second Python interpreter — python3.11 → python3.11 — which immediately drops to a shell.
 That double-python ancestry is the behavioral fingerprint of .pth auto-execution, and it should never appear during a package install.

 From that shell, the payload executed 17 commands in rapid sequence.
-Garnet captured every one.
-Here's what happened, in order:
+The command set clusters into four phases.

 Garnet recorded 65 behavioral events across the run.
 The payload-triggered signals — shell spawns from the base64 bootstrap, the IMDS and ECS network probes, credential file access on the crypto wallet searches, webhook URL sweeps across the workspace, and execution from /tmp — correlate into a single pattern: a credential stealer systematically working through the CI environment.